ThreshvsGaming/COMP3040Art/README.md

 - A Github Account
 	+ If you haven't created an account already, navigate to [github]() to create a new account

-- Download Github Desktop
+- Github Desktop
-	+ Allows you to easily update your files and compare any changes you made
+	+ We will be using Github Desktop to update your files and compare any changes you made
+	+ You can download Github Desktop [here]()

 - A Markdown text editor
 	+ You will need a text editor to create/update your resume